wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 4. **Show the tents we sell by region that are a similar price to our competitors beginner tents.**

     !!! info
         This query relies on the reasoning capabilities of the underlying large language model, along with the data returned by function calling.

 5. **Download the data as a human-readable JSON file**

     !!! info
         This query again relies on Code Interpreter to create the file from the context in the previous queries.

+### Stop the Agent App

+1. Type **save** to save the agent app state.
+This stops the agent app without deleting its state, allowing you to explore the agent in the Azure AI Foundry’s Agents playground.
+2. Press <kbd>Shift</kbd>+<kbd>F5</kbd> to **stop debugging** the agent app.
+3. **Copy** the Agent ID from the terminal output.
+The Agent ID is required to explore the agent in the Azure AI Foundry portal.
+The Agent ID will look similar to this example:

+    ```text
+    Agent ID: asst_pskNeFYuoCPogDnmfaqIUwoU
+    ```

+## Explore the Agent in Azure AI Foundry

+The Azure AI Foundry includes a playground that lets you interact with the agent app and test how it responds to various queries.
+Keep in mind that this playground is not a full chatbot experience—it’s a testing tool.
+Also, you won’t have real-time access to the Contoso sales database, as that resource is available only locally.

+1. From your browser, navigate to the [Azure AI Foundry portal](https://ai.azure.com/){:target="_blank"}.
+2. Select **Playgrounds** from the left-hand navigation.
+3. Select **Try the Agents playground**.
+4. Paste the **Agent ID** you copied earlier into the **Agent id** field.

+### Review the Agent's Instructions

+You'll recognize the instructions from the `instructions_bing_grounding.txt` file.
+These instructions are used to guide the agent in responding to queries.

+### Start a Conversation with the Agent in the Playground

+Use the playground to test different queries and observe how the agent responds.
+You can reuse the same queries from the terminal or try new ones.
+Keep in mind that the agent pulls information from the Tents Data Sheet and Bing Search, but unlike the local app version, it does not have access to the Contoso sales database.